 ‘Rosie!
 How are you?’
 I say, holding out my arms, anticipating she might fall into them.

 ‘Bobby?’ she says, taken aback.
-She takes a step backwards to look me up and down.
+She takes a step back to look me up and down.
 Perhaps I am not so instantly recognisable these days.

 Rosie looks devastatingly good.
 She has aged well.
 I haven’t.
 I feel old and overweight.